 In Study 2, we conduct an independent t-test to analyze the mean donation to the international funds in nonhierarchical and hierarchical conditions.

 In Study 5, the number of levels selected of the two attributes (grape and region) are not statistically independent.
 Therefore, we grouped participants according to four choice combinations, including wine choices that were selected from 2 types of grapes and 2 regions, 2 types of grapes and 3 regions, 3 types of grapes and 2 regions, and 3 types of grapes and 3 regions.
 We used a fisher’s exact test to determine the combinations of the number of regions and types of grapes that participants would be more likely to choose in each of the two conditions.
 Then, we conducted a logistic regression to examine whether expertise moderated the impact of partition dependence.
-The dependent variable was the combinations of regions and grapes of wine choices that were previously tested to be significant (the choice of 2 grapes and 3 regions versus 3 grapes and 2 regions); the independent variables include the expertise measure, partition manipulation and an Expertise ⨉ Partition interaction term.
+The dependent variable was the combinations of regions and grapes of wine choices that were previously supported (the choice of 2 grapes and 3 regions versus 3 grapes and 2 regions); the independent variables include the expertise measure, partition manipulation and an Expertise ⨉ Partition interaction term.

-Extensions

-We conduct a one-way ANCOVA to test whether the difference in patriotism level as a covariate interacted with partition conditions on the mean donation to the international funds.
+Extensions: Diversity desire

 We conduct a logistic regression to test whether individual differences in desire for choice diversity as a covariate interact with partition conditions on wine choices.

-Outliers and exclusions
+Exploratory: Clarity

+We performed a two-proportion z-test in Study 2, to analyze the proportions of participants indicating the lack of clarity in the hierarchical partition condition compared to the nonhierarchical partition condition.

+Exclusions

-If have done our best to structure the survey in a way that would minimize the need for exclusions and outliers, and have a preference for reporting based on the full sample.
-However, if we fail to find support for the hypotheses we will supplement our analyses with outlier exclusion: We would detect and exclude the (univariate) outliers by using the Median Absolute Deviation (MAD), with a cutoff of 3 standard deviations plus or minus the mean.
-In such a case we will report findings both before and after exclusions, and note differences in the findings.
+We have done our best to structure the survey in a way that would minimize the need for exclusions, and have a preference for reporting based on the full sample only.
+However, in case of a failed replication, we will examine exclusions as indicated in the supplementary, and report a both pre and post exclusions findings with a summary of the comparison between the two.

 Results